RishikeshMagar/ManufacturingNet/docs/source/deep_learning_methods/MLP.rst

 *******
-DNN - Deep Neural Network
+Deep Neural Network - DNN
 *******

-Deep Neural Network is also known as Fully Connected Neural Net or Multi Layer Perceptron (MLP).
+Deep Neural Network also known as Fully Connected Neural Net or Multi Layer Perceptron (MLP).
 DNN is a deep learning architecture which is widely used for regression as well as classification problems.
 DNN is capable of learning any mapping function and have been proven to be a universal approximation algorithm.

-The DNN can be used through **DNNModel** class.
+The Deep Neural Network can be used through **DNN** class.

-DNNModel *(attributes=None, labels=None, shuffle=True)*
+DNN *(attributes=None, labels=None, shuffle=True)*

 Parameters
 ==========

-When initializing a DNNModel object, the following parameters need to be passed:
+When initializing a DNN object, the following parameters need to be passed:

 - **attributes** *(numpy array, default=None)*: A numpy array of the features as a 2D array.
 The input shape must be in the form (total number of data points, Features).
 - **labels** *(numpy array, default=None)*: A numpy array of the class labels for classification problem or numbers for regression problem.
 The input shape for labels must be in the form (total number of data points, labels)